 MFL: Million Fibers per Liter (a measure of asbestos).
-Mrem: millirems per year (a measure of radiation absorbed by the body).
+Mrem: millirems per year (a measure of radiation absorbed by pCi/L: Picocuries per liter (a measure of radioactivity).

 N/A: Not applicable.

 NTU: Nephelometric Turbidity Units (a measure of turbidity).